Comparative Literature, Bachelor of Arts College of Letters & Science

 The Major Program

+Comparative Literature as the study of literature and culture across national boundaries and throughout historical time.
 Comparative Literature is a dynamic major whose own self-definition is constantly shifting.
-Once mostly limited to the study of western European literature and its Greco-Roman classical past, today Comparative Literature has become a global interdisciplinary study of literature in original languages and other media (including cinema, television, fine arts, and opera, for example).
-Thus, we can define Comparative Literature as the study of literature and culture across national boundaries and throughout historical time.
+Once mostly limited to the study of western European literature and its Greco-Roman classical past, today Comparative Literature focuses on global interdisciplinary study of literature in original languages and in translation, as well as other media (including cinema, television, and fine arts).

 The Program

-Both the major and the minor programs in Comparative Literature allow students to combine courses in one or more national literature departments with courses in Comparative Literature.
-The introductory course sequence (COM 001-COM 004) provides both an overview of ancient to contemporary literature and film and offers intensive practice in analytical thought.
-In addition, any one of the courses in the sequence satisfies the university composition requirement.
-All readings in undergraduate Comparative Literature courses are in English, but majors take upper division courses in at least one foreign literature in the original language.
+Both the major and the minor allow students to combine courses in Comparative Literature with relevant courses from other departments to build a coherent, focused program.
+The introductory course sequence (COM 001-COM 004) provides an overview of ancient to contemporary literature and offers intensive practice in analytical thought.
+In addition, any one of the courses in this sequence satisfies the lower-division university writing requirement.

 Advising